leuti/img_proc/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies by running `npm install`.
-3. Start the API server by running `npm start`.
+3. Run `npm run test` to build and test the API
+4. Run `npm run nodemon` to start the image processing API

 Once the server is running, you can make requests to it using a tool like cURL or Postman.